crispycret/cw-plus-walkthough/04-BuildingContracts.md

 # Building Contracts
 We could build each contract separtely but it is easier to build them all at once.
+The optimizer may change with version releases.
+If you recieve an error while compiling check the [offical cw-plus repo](https://github.com/CosmWasm/cw-plus)

 ```
 cd cw-plus